Xenon Pharmaceuticals Reports Second Quarter 2022 Financial Results and Provides Corporate Update

 Highlights and Anticipated Milestones

-Cash and cash equivalents and marketable securities as of
+Cash and cash equivalents and marketable securities were

-Based on current assumptions, which include fully supporting the XEN1101 X-TOLE trial and company-sponsored MDD proof-of-concept study, XEN496 and XEN007, Xenon anticipates having sufficient cash to fund operations into 2023, excluding any revenue generated from existing partnerships or potential new partnering arrangements.
+Based on current assumptions, which include supporting the XEN1101 clinical development program including the completion of the planned Phase 3 epilepsy studies, XEN496, and pre-clinical and discovery programs, Xenon anticipates having sufficient cash to fund operations into 2026, excluding any revenue generated from existing partnerships or potential new partnering arrangements.